fbpierazzi/fbpierazzi.github.io/_posts/2021-10-29-literature-review-systems-security.md

 layout: post
 title:  How to Review Literature in Systems Security
 date: 2021-10-29 21:00:00
-description: Advices on how to do literature review and related work in the field of computer security.
+description: Advice on how to do literature review and related work in the field of computer security and AI.
 tags: tutorial writing
 categories: tutorial
 toc: